unt-libraries/texas-choropleth/README.md

 #### Running Tests

-There is a fabric tasks for this.
+There is a fabric task for this.
 If using Fig and Docker:

 ```sh
 $ fig run --rm web fab run_tests